cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 <div><img src="./Images/Agent.jpg"></div>
 <!-- ![Agent](./Images/Agent.jpg) -->

-* **Infiltration:** An army invading with an Agent cannot be shot at by PDSs, and captures PDSs and Space Docks when winning (they still count as 'destroyed' for objectives).
+* **Infiltration:** An army invading with an Agent cannot be shot at by [Invasion Defence](#InvasionDefence_unitAbility), and captures PDSs and Space Docks when winning (they still count as 'destroyed' for objectives).
 * **Sabotage:** An Agent at the effect location of an [Action Card](#ActionCards) just played may [cancel](#Sabotage) it.
 "Scattered effects" are only cancelled in the Agent's system.
 Cooldown: this round and the next.
 * **Capture:** An Agent in Space Battle or Invasion Combat may [capture](#FateRollCaptured) enemy Leaders who would make [fate rolls](#FateRoll).